codynhat/El-Capitan-Theme/README.md

 # El Capitan Theme

-OS X Yosemite inspired light theme for Sublime Text 3.
+OS X El Capitan inspired light theme for Sublime Text 3.

+This theme is the same theme created by [Ricci Adams](https://github.com/iccir), except it uses the new San Francisco font introduced in OS X 10.11 El Capitan.

+---

 Based on Soda Theme by Ian Hill ([http://buymeasoda.com/](http://buymeasoda.com/))